What is shin pain?

 The run through it approach was even worse.
 It often led to worsening of the injury and of the symptoms.

 Currently, a multifaceted approach of relative rest is successfully utilised to restore the athlete to a pain-free level of competition.
-Manual therapy, such as osteopathy, physiotherapy, myotherapy and remedial massage are effective at reducing tightness of the muscles in the shin, as well as stimulating healing of the muscle tissue.
+Manual therapy, such as osteopathy, myotherapy and remedial massage are shown to reduce tightness of the muscles in the shin, as well as stimulating healing of the muscle tissue.

 Contact us now for immediate advice regarding shin pain.